kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 * `MethodPatcher`: Patching Methods in User-defined Classes
 * `ConstantPatcher`: Changing Constant Values

+**Note:** * If you use Monkey Patching with PHP-Parser 4.6 or later, the line number when an error occurs is probably different from the actual source code.
+Please check the cache file of the source that Monkey Patching creates.

-**Note:** If you use PHP 7.3 or later, you must use PHP-Parser 4.2 as a Composer dependency.
+**Note:** If you use PHP 7.3 or later, you must use PHP-Parser 4.2 or later as a Composer dependency.

 **Note:** This functionality has a negative impact on speed of tests.